salil121/todoapp/Readme.md

 - **Add Task**: Users can add new tasks to the to-do list.
 - **Update Task**: Users can update existing tasks.
 - **Delete Task**: Users can delete tasks from the list.
-- **Delete all Task**: Users can delete all tasks in one go from the list .
+- **Delete All Task** : Users can delete all task in one go .
 - **Responsive Design**: The application is responsive and works well on various screen sizes.
-- **Data Persistence**: Once the data is added it will persist across multiple requeste until that data is deleted .
+- **Data Persistence**: Data will be persisted across multiple request as we are saving data in database .

 ## Technologies Used